Welcome to Our OU Children’s Pediatric Hospitalist Program Page!

 - Newborn issues such as jaundice and poor weight gain

-We believe that families are an important member of the care team.
-We practice family-centered rounds, where we meet with every patient and family to review how your child is doing, review information gathered during the admission, complete a physical exam, and create a plan for the day with your input.
-This is also a great time to bring up any questions or concerns that you may have.
-While we may be the experts in medicine, we know you’re the expert on your child.
+We believe that families are an important member of a patient’s team.
+We practice family-centered care, where we meet with every patient and family at least daily to review information gathered during the admission, complete a physical exam, and create a plan for the day with family input.